NiceneNerd/BCML/docs/README.md

 This software is licensed under the terms of the GNU General Public License, version 3 or later.

 This software includes the 7-Zip console application `7z.exe` and the library `7z.dll`, which are licensed under the GNU Lesser General Public License.
 The source code for this application is available for free at [https://www.7-zip.org/download.html](https://www.7-zip.org/download.html).

+This software includes the console application `msyt.exe` by Kyle Clemens, copyrighted 2018 under the MIT License.
+The source code for this application is available for free at [https://gitlab.com/jkcclemens/msyt](https://gitlab.com/jkcclemens/msyt).